kojikawrites/kojikawrites.github.io/docs/_posts/2024-06-02-tile-map-expansion.md

 The chunk generation process itself was touched upon in a previous post, but let's talk about it here too.
 Let's assume that we are requesting a tile at coordinates *(x<sub>c</sub>, y<sub>c</sub>, ℓ) = (10, 10, 4)* from a
 chunk manager of layer depth 5 (layers *0* to *4*), initialized with a pre-created top level map in layer *0*.
-The internal process would be something like that following:
+The internal process would be something like the following:

 - Request the tile at position *(10, 10)* from layer *4*.
     - Check if the containing chunk exists.